 Conceptually, every wildcard has two bounds - an upper bound and a lower bound.
-Java only permits you to write the upper bound (with <? extends SomeType>) or the lower bound (with <? super OtherType>), but not both; the unspecified bound is implicitly the top type Object or the bottom type void.
-The Checker Framework is more flexible: it lets you simultaneously write annotations on both the top and the bottom type.
+Java only permits you to write one bound.
+You can specify the upper bound with <? extends SomeType>, in which case the lower bound is implicitly the bottom type void.
+You can specify the lower bound (with <? super OtherType>), in which case the upper bound is implicitly the top type Object.
+The Checker Framework is more flexible: it lets you similarly write annotations on both the upper and lower bound.

 To annotate the implicit bound, write the type annotation before the ?.
 For example: